 Global food production today is a mess.
-Not only do we have millions of people opposing major biotech corporations for their use and production of GMOs and pesticides (for good reasons – backed by science), we are also completely destroying our environment with intensive animal farming.
+Although millions of people have begun opposing major biotech corporations for their use and production of GMOs and pesticides (for good reasons, backed by science), we continue to unthinkingly destroy our environment with intensive animal farming.

 “Feedlots are a brilliant representation of how abstract our food industry has come.
 It’s an efficient system for extracting the maximum yield from animals.
 That’s the world we live in now.
 We want to extract the maximum yield from everything, no matter what business you are in.” (source)